MicrosoftDocs/learn/learn-pr/azure/place-scene-objects/includes/4-7-exercise-create-intelligent-object-placements-with-solvers.md

     :::image type="content" source="../media/play-mode-split-view.png" alt-text="Screenshot that shows the Play mode split view with DirectionalIndicator solver in use." lightbox="../media/play-mode-split-view.png":::

-## The tap to place solver
+## The Tap To Place solver

-Use the tap to place solver to reposition objects.
+Use the Tap To Place solver to reposition objects.
 Here's how:

 1. In the **Hierarchy** window, select the **RoverExplorer** > **RoverAssembly** object.
 Then, in **Inspector**, use **Add Component** to add the **Tap To Place (Script)** component.
 Configure the component as follows: